-1. Annual Reserve Expenditure Detail: This report provides a year by year summary of the reserve fund expenditures scheduled for each year covered in the reserve study.
+1. Annual Reserve Expenditure Detail: This report provides a yearly summary of the reserve fund expenditures scheduled for each year covered in the reserve study.
 Expenditures are listed alphabetically in each year when they are scheduled to occur.
-Hence, an expenditure which is scheduled to occur every 5 years beginning in 2017 will appear for the first time under the 2017 heading and again in years 2022, 2027, 2032 and so on.
-The projected costs listed for each year take into account the effect of inflation on future replacement costs.
-Therefore, the replacement cost for a recurring expenditure will be higher each time it appears in this schedule.

 2. Capital & Non-Capital Expenditures: This report groups the scheduled reserve expenditures under one of two categories; Capital Expenditures or Non-Capital Expenditures.
-In the context of a reserve study capital expenditures are generally defined as expenditures which are for the purpose of replacing, improving or prolonging the life expectancy of a common area asset.
+In the context of a reserve study, capital expenditures are generally defined as expenditures which are for the purpose of replacing or extending the life expectancy of common elements which are already owned by the Association.
+Funding for acquisition of new capital assets is not typically included in the reserve study and is more correctly included a capital improvement budget.
 Non-capital expenditures are expenses incurred to maintain or repair common area assets, but which are not necessarily expected to improve the value or extend the life expectancy of the asset.

-Report Date May 10, 2024
+Report Date May 29, 2025

-Beginning Fiscal Year January 01, 2024
+Beginning Fiscal Year January 01, 2025

 Account Number OR-1601-000

 Version Number Level III